lamraoui/sniper/README.md

 ## Limitations

 The present version of **SNIPER** is rather young and needs much improvements.
-Currently, **SNIPER** can analyze programs that use a subset of ANSI-C.
+Currently, **SNIPER** can analyze programs that use a subset of ANSI-C only.
 The handling of loops and recursion in currently broken and needs to be fixed.
 Global variables, arrays and pointers are partially handled.

-- Unit tests

-- Regression tests

 <a name="publications"></a>